Are you a manager or employee in an organization? Or maybe you are your own boss and own an establishment.

-PMP is the course that teaches you how to make the best use of time—for productivity, efficiency, risk mitigation and management, name it.
-No organisation or individual can do without those.
+PMP is the course that teaches you how to make the best use of time—for productivity, efficiency, risk mitigation, and management, name it.
+No organization or individual can do without those.

 This review has thoroughly discussed Project Management Institute (PMI) and all there is to it.

 We’ve learned its history and touched on its credibility.

 Being the global standard for a subject that is at the core of the success of any establishment, what more can we do than to leave the crown where it belongs?